andfanilo/lyon2/docs/mlops.md

 ![](./images/mlops-three-tier-architecture.png)

-## 2. A full-stack Dockerized ML project
+## 3. A full-stack Dockerized ML project

 Pick up a classification training dataset, like Iris or Penguins.
 The goal is to build a fully functional `docker-compose` app that provides an UI to do predictions on a pretrained ML model.

 ![](./images/mlops-architecture.png)

 !!! warning "Challenge"
-    - Use the previous challenge as template to create the above architecture, removing the `mongo` part and keeping `client` + `server` folders.
+    - Create a `server/train.py` script, that trains a scikit-learn model over the [Iris](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html) or any other classification dataset (as long as it doesn't have too many features).
+When you run it locally with `python train.py`, it should create a `model.pkl` file (as pickle or using joblib).
+This pickled model should then later be copied into the FastAPI Docker image.
     - The client should be a Streamlit _(or Gradio or Dash or Shiny or whatever)_, exposing all feature columns of the dataset we want to use to make a prediction.
     - The server should be a FastAPI API, which exposes a POST verb `predict`.
 If you send `POST /predict` with a body containing the values of the features, like `{"sepal_length": 42, "petal_length": 34...}` it should return the predicted class from a pretrained model.
+Following is an example of reacting to a POST request in FastAPI:

+    ```python
+    from fastapi import FastAPI
+    from fastapi.encoders import jsonable_encoder
+    from pydantic import BaseModel

+    class Item(BaseModel):
+        sepal_length: float
+        sepal_width: float
+        petal_length: float
+        petal_width: float

+    app = FastAPI()

+    @app.post("/predict")
+    def predict(item: Item):
+        item_data = jsonable_encoder(item)
+        return item_data
+    ```

     - The client should request the `http://server:8000/predict` with the features in the body to get back a class to display.
-    - The `model.pkl` is a model you will train on the dataset and saved (as pickle or using joblib) before building the Docker image in a `train.py` script, and then copy it inside the Docker image.
-When the Docker image runs, the model should be loaded back in the API before any request.

 Good Luck, Have Fun!

-## 3. Github & CI/CD
+## 4. Github & CI/CD

 TODO